elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 Origanum genus, while all bananas, heliconias, ginger, and bihao belong to the Zingiberales order.

-If you think this is a complex example, well, we are using this example precisely because it's a complex one, coming from real life, and not the rather tedious *Library* example.
-We will not need to invent stories here, and you will be able to find background information, to make sense of the complexity we are modelling, by checking reference sources, like the Wikipedia, or sites like https://atlasoflife.org.au/, or http://tropicos.org/.
+If you think this is a complex example, well, we are using this example precisely because it's a complex one, coming from real life, and not the rather tedious and far too simplistic *Library* example.
+We will not need to invent stories here, and you will be able to find background information, to make sense of the complexity we are modelling, by checking reference sources, like the
+Wikipedia, or sites like https://atlasoflife.org.au/, or http://tropicos.org/.
 Enjoy reading, and enjoy nature!

+Oh, and back to Zingiberales, Ginger is also one of them.

 ## Modelling taxonomic information